–Updated November 2017–

 You really can’t go wrong with any of these choices.
 Try them and get the one that handles better for your use.

-With the release of the compact f2 ’Fujicrons’, you’ve got more choices to make if you want a weather-sealed prime kit.
-Fuji also plans to release an 80mm Macro lens this year.
+With the release of the compact f2 ‘Fujicrons’, you’ve got more choices to make if you want a weather-sealed prime kit.
+Portrait lovers will want to check out the 90mm.
+For flower and bug photographers, Fuji just released an 80mm 1:1 Macro lens.

 Zooms can be great in rainy or dusty situations where you don’t want to change lenses often.
 The two constant aperture zooms match the standard ‘pro zoom’ kit from the bigger camera companies but are much lighter in weight.
 The 18-135mm sacrifices some image quality and aperture for the larger zoom range, but in a situation where lens changes are impossible it does a great job.